Nick Mohammad

 Navigation through unknown, cluttered environments is a fundamental and challenging task for autonomous vehicles as they must deal with a myriad of obstacle configurations typically unknown a priori.
 Challenges arise because obstacles of unknown shapes and dimensions can create occlusions limiting sensor field of view and leading to uncertainty in motion planning.In this paper we propose to leverage such occlusions to quickly explore and cover unknown cluttered environments.
 Specifically, this work presents a novel occlusion-aware frontier-based approach that estimates gaps in point cloud data and shadows in the field of view to generate waypoints to navigate.
 Our scheme also proposes a breadcrumbing technique to save states of interest during exploration that can be exploited in future missions.
 For the latter aspect we focus primarily on the generation of the minimum number of breadcrumbs that will increase coverage and visibility of an explored environment.

-This work has recently been accepted to IROS '22 which is taking place in Kyoto, Japan on October 23-27, 2022.
+This work was accepted to IROS '22 which took place in Kyoto, Japan on October 23-27, 2022.
 To see our simulation and experiment results, visit our webpage for this paper.

 Competitions